Is the Observable Universe Consistent with the Cosmological Principle?

 In using words such as ``large scales'', ``isotropy'' and ``homogeneity'', any statement of the CP {\em must} assume a notion of spacetime where on its \textit{constant time slices} one defines ``directions'' and ``positions''.
 In modern cosmology, the CP is formulated as follows: At suitably large scales the average evolution of the Universe is {\em exactly} governed by the Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) metric,

-where $\Sigma$ is a maximally symmetric space, independent of time and all time dependence resides in the scale factor $a(t)$.
+where $\bcomm{\textrm{d}}\Sigma\bcomm{^2}$ \bcomm{represents} \bcomm{the 3-metric of} a maximally symmetric space, independent of time and all time dependence resides in the scale factor $a(t)$.
 Recall that the FLRW family \eqref{eq:flrw_metric} covers all possible spacetime geometries with explicit time-dependence (hence useful as cosmologies) with at least 6 isometries, or 6 Killing vectors, see e.~g.~\cite{bib:Weinberg1972}.
 Of course the maximally symmetric geometries with 10 isometries, namely flat Minkowski space, de Sitter and anti-de Sitter spacetimes are also special members of the FLRW family.
-Explicitly, in this review we use the FLRW metric for the background cosmology synonymous to the formulation of the CP.
+Explicitly, in this review we \bcomm{assume a global\footnote{\bcomm{Since we are concerned with observations, our sense of global is restricted to the observable universe.
+We understand the CP to assume the simplest spatial topology at the scale of the particle horizon without restrictions beyond that scale.}} average FLRW expansion history} as synonymous to the formulation of the CP.
 This assumption is separate from the question of whether the field equations to be solved are obtained from the Einstein-Hilbert theory minimally coupled to matter, or another diffeomorphism-invariant action.
-It underlies whole fields of theoretical cosmology which treat inhomogeneities perturbatively and which require a background about which to perturb.
+It underlies whole fields of theoretical cosmology which treat inhomogeneities perturbatively and which require a spacetime background about which to perturb.
 Despite its central importance, the question of how the ``suitably large scales'' of the CP are to be rigorously understood is never precisely addressed.
 Furthermore, the more detailed our observations of the cosmic web of large-scale structures become, the harder it is becoming to answer this question.
-The goal of this {review} is to better come to grips with FLRW cosmologies by highlighting the key \textit{observational} implications of the underlying assumption and evaluating whether or not they are borne out in current observations.
-A forthcoming sister paper \cite{bib:Wiltshire2022} will address theoretical considerations.
-See \cite{bib:Schwarz2010, bib:Maartens2011, bib:Clarkson2012, bib:Buchert2016} for earlier appraisals of the FLRW assumption.